codurance/site/_posts/2017-08-29-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 ## Example: equals and hashCode methods

-I try to avoid having code in _production_ area which is only used in _test_ area.
+I try to avoid having logic in _production_ code which is only used from _test_ code.

-In Java it’s common to find `equals` and `hashCode` methods which are only used in _verifications_ or _assertions_.
-It’s easy to generate the code of these methods automatically with an IDE such as _IntelliJ IDEA_, but at the same time it’s easy to have outdated code with these methods if we don’t remember to regenerate them when changing the involved class (or we don’t receive an alert about this fact).
+It’s common to find `equals` and `hashCode` methods in Java which are only used in _verifications_ or _assertions_.
+It’s easy to generate the code of these methods automatically with an IDE such as _IntelliJ IDEA_, but at the same time, it’s easy to have outdated code with these methods if we don’t remember to regenerate them when changing the involved class (or we don’t receive an alert about this fact).

 For example, a property is added to a class without updating `equals` and `hashCode` methods, so mutation testing gives us this result: